 As part of their ongoing professional development, providers are encouraged to continue to enhance their knowledge of First Nations and Inuit cultures.
 This can include opportunities provided by their professional associations, through First Nations or Inuit communities or organizations, or other related training.

-The Mental health counselling services information form in the Mental Health Counseling Professional Provider Enrolment Package found on the Express Scripts Canada website provides an opportunity for providers to indicate their areas of expertise or specialization and their experience in supporting First Nations and Inuit (cultural competence).
+The Mental health counselling services information form in the Mental Health Counselling Professional Provider Enrolment Package, available on the Express Scripts Canada NIHB provider and client website, provides an opportunity for providers to indicate their areas of expertise or specialization and their experience in supporting First Nations and Inuit (cultural competence).
 Providers are encouraged to update their records regarding areas of expertise or specialization.
 Clients may contact the programs to request the names and contact information of providers with particular areas of expertise or specialization.